 I want to feel better whether I'm at home or abroad, so I've been researching ways I can improve my health, especially as it relates to travel.

-I have begun practicing these tips to help me travel better, travel longer, as well as to just feel better in
+Practicing these tips will help me travel better, travel longer, as well as to just feel better in general.

-general.
-I want to do everything I can to combat things like jetlag because I am absolutely passionate about seeing the world and I don’t want anything to stop me!
+Doing everything you can to combat things like jetlag will help you in so many ways.
+I am absolutely passionate about seeing the world and I don't want anything to stop me!

 5 Health Tips For Frequent Flyers

 The excitement of a trip can often make it difficult to sleep well the night before.
 However, making sure that you are as well-rested as possible before you leave will help you alleviate the tiredness brought on by jet lag.

 Make sure you have your things packed and organized ahead of time so that you can spend the evening before you leave relaxing with a healthy meal and a good night's sleep.

 Skip The Airport Bar